 If you have received a complaint for an ordinance violation in the form of an O-ticket, you may plead guilty and pay the fine directly to the District or you can contest the matter in court.

-Furnish your driver’s license number, ticket number and date you received the ticket on the card you were provided or print one here (downloadable file).
+Furnish your driver’s license number, ticket number and date you received the ticket on the card you were provided.
 Sign the Appearance, Plea of Guilty and Waiver.
 Make a money order or check payable to the Forest Preserve District of Will County for the amount written on your card or at the top of your citation.
 The original fine is due within 14 days of the citation date.
 If the fine is not paid within 14 days, the fine doubles.
 If payment is not received within 28 days, you must go to court.